This Never-Before-Seen Photo Might Contain Clues Behind the Disappearance of Amelia Earhart | Reader's Digest

 This incredible photo could change history—and the world!

 LES KINNEY/NATIONAL ARCHIVESForget everything you learned in history books.
-This astonishing photo might change everything we thought we knew about world-renowned aviator Amelia Earhart.
+This astonishing—and recently discovered!—photo might change everything we thought we knew about world-renowned aviator Amelia Earhart.
 (Earhart fans, listen up!
 These incredible quotes will definitely propel you to greatness.)

 We all remember the story of Earhart’s famous disappearance: She embarked for her ill-fated flight with her navigator, Fred Noonan, shortly after midnight on July 2, 1937.
 At the time, the pair had hoped to complete the final leg of their record-breaking trip, heading from Papua New Guinea towards Howland Island in the central Pacific Ocean.
-But after Earhart reported that they were running low on gas, the plane vanished—taking its passengers with it.
+But after Earhart reported that they were running low on gas, the plane vanished, taking its passengers with it.

 Although most have assumed Earhart and Noonan died that night, no trace of them or their plane has ever been found.
-Speculation as to what really happened that fateful night has circulated for over 80 years.
+As a result, speculation as to their true fate has circulated for over 80 years.

 LES KINNEY/NATIONAL ARCHIVESNow, the discovery of a black-and-white photograph just might solve this decades-long mystery.
 Retired U.S. Treasury Agent Les Kinney found the photo in 2012 amongst a “formerly top secret” file in the National Archives, PEOPLE reports.
 The image suggests that Earhart and Noonan did not, in fact, die in a crash, but instead landed on a Japanese-controlled island and were taken prisoner there.